What Scripture Says About the Annual Festivals

 Purim: Another biblical festival was begun by Mordecai — he told all the Jews in the Persian Empire to celebrate the 14th and 15th days of the month Adar (Esther 9:21).

 Jesus went to the festivals, although there is no evidence that he journeyed to Jerusalem for every festival in every year.
-When he was an infant in Egypt, for example, he probably did not — nor was it expected of Jews who lived there.
+When he was an infant in Egypt, for example, he probably did not — nor was it expected of Jews who lived outside of the Promised Land.
 After he moved back to Nazareth, his family went to Jerusalem every Passover season (Luke 2:41), so Jesus would have been familiar with the sacrificial rituals.
 Assuming that Joseph died and Jesus became head of the family, he would have brought Passover lambs to be sacrificed in Jerusalem.

-There is only one festival that the Lord himself commanded Christians to observe.
-"Do this in remembrance of me," he said at his last meal (Luke 22:19; 1 Corinthians 11:24).
+There is only one festival that the Lord commanded Christians to observe.
+“Do this in remembrance of me,” he said at his last meal (Luke 22:19; 1 Corinthians 11:24).
 He told his disciples to commemorate his suffering and death by sharing bread and wine.
-This is a clear command, and we will return to this commanded observance at the end of this paper.
+This is a clear command, and we will return to this commanded observance a bit later.
 First, we will examine some scriptures relevant to other festivals.

 Festivals in the early church